John Gough (British Army officer): First World War

-Gough went to France as a Brigadier-General in mid-August 1914 with the British Expeditionary Force, as Chief-of-Staff to Douglas Haig's I Corps.
+Gough went to France as a brigadier-general in mid-August 1914 with the British Expeditionary Force, as chief-of-staff to Douglas Haig's I Corps.
 In early 1915 he continued as Haig's principal staff officer when Haig was given command of the newly created British First Army.
-By February 1915 whilst working on planning for the forthcoming attack at Neuve Chapelle, Gough was chosen to command one of the British New Army divisions.
-This appointment was due to commence sometime in March 1915 and would have entailed his promotion to the rank of Major-General.
+By February 1915, when he was made a CB, whilst working on planning for the forthcoming attack at Neuve Chapelle, Gough was chosen to command one of the British New Army divisions.
+This appointment was due to commence sometime in March 1915 and would have entailed his promotion to the rank of major general.

 Death

 On 20 February 1915 Gough was visiting his old Battalion, the 2nd Battalion, The Rifle Brigade, in the line at Fauquissart, about 3 km north of Neuve Chapelle, about 2 km west of Aubers to luncheon at its H.Q.'s Officers' Mess before his imminent departure to the British Isles to assume the command of a new division.
 Whilst in the line he was hit in the abdomen by a chance ricochet of a German bullet which mortally wounded him.
 The event was an unlucky one as the bullet that struck him was thought to have been a single shot fired from approximately 1000 yards away from somewhere in the German lines.
 He was conveyed to the 25th Field Ambulance at nearby Estaires, about 7 km behind the front line, where he succumbed to the wound and died in the early morning of 22 February 1915.
 His body was buried that afternoon in Estaires Communal Cemetery, located 7 miles to the South-West of Armentières, in Plot II, Row A, Grave No. 7.
 On 20 April 1915 Gough was posthumously knighted, being gazetted KCB on 22 April 1915.